ilovehotcakes/ESP32-Yun/README.md

 ## Building your own
-There are three components: electronics, firmware, and mounting hardware. ⚠️Requires basic electronic skills such as soldering and flashing firmware.
+There are three components: electronics, firmware, and mounting hardware. ⚠️Requires basic knowledge of flashing firmware and soldering.

 ### Requirements:
 * [USB-to-TTL serial adatper](https://www.amazon.com/dp/B07WX2DSVB) to upload the firmware